 E-Books and bible studies (including discussion guides for group use), mini-video courses, webinars, audio and written sermons, teaching templates, guides, and more - resources designed to be genuinely helpful and provided totally free.
 Get immediate access to the free resource library here.

 WITH ONLINE COURSES

 For example, every church and school would love to provide training for their teachers.
 But training is hard, requiring time and a lot of coordination.
-Few people feel equipped to lead such an endeavor.
-Your turn-key solution is in development, The Spurgeon Teaching Method, a cross-centered teacher training course that is the product of 25-years of teaching... and teaching teachers to teach.
+Your turn-key solution is in development, The Spurgeon Teaching Method, a cross-centered video training course that is the product of 25-years of teaching... and teaching teachers to teach.

 Substitution is beautifully depicted by C.S.
 Lewis in his classic, The Lion, the Witch and the Wardrobe, where Aslan is slain upon a stone table in the place of Edmund, the traitor.
 When Lucy and Susan discover that stone table cracked and that Aslan is not lying there dead as he had been, they come to realize that the curse upon Narnia has been broken.

 It is by simple, close, and searching views of the cross of Christ that the Spirit most effectually sanctifies the believer.

 I did not come with eloquence or human wisdom as I proclaimed to you the testimony about God.
 I resolved to know nothing while I was with you except Jesus Christ and him crucified.